kees-/hardly/README.md

 - [selmer](https://github.com/yogthos/Selmer)
 - [markdown-clj](https://github.com/yogthos/markdown-clj)

-Everything is powerful enough where I just need the basic commands from each tool/lib, there is no monkey business involved in throwing a simple site up.
+Everything is powerful enough where I just need the basic commands from each tool/lib.
+There is no monkey business involved in throwing a simple site up.

 ```
 $ bb tasks

 The following tasks are available:

 clean        Removes target.
 resources    Copy all generic assets to `target`.
 index        Writes an index file with all given HTML content.
 build        Full build of site.
+changes:soft Show what's changed without rebuild.
 changes      Show what's changed between local and deployed site.
+deploy:soft  Publish current files without building.
 deploy       Builds and publishes the site online.
 ```

 ## Caveats